-The finances of millions of Brits will take a further hit in 2020 with price increases from telecom giants BT (its annual CPI rate of inflation price change in March 2020) and Sky (April 2020).
-This guide takes a look at mid-contract price rises covering the likes of broadband, phone line rental, call packages and TV, while suggesting 3 ways to beat these price hikes.
+The finances of millions of Brits will take a further hit in 2021 with price increases from telecom giants BT & EE (their annual CPI rate of inflation price change, plus an additional 3.9%, effective 31st March 2021) and Sky (effective 1st April 2021).
+This guide takes a look at mid-contract/annual price rises covering the likes of broadband, phone line rental, call packages and TV, while suggesting 3 ways to potentially beat these price hikes.

 Which Providers Are Increasing Their Prices?

 It is not just BT, EE and Sky who are increasing their prices in 2021.
 From April 2021, Vodafone and TalkTalk customers experienced annual price increases, while the same will happen to Plusnet customers in June 2021.

 Why Is My Package Increasing In Price?
 I Thought It Was A Fixed Price!

 Many providers now increase their prices each year to help fund the improvement of their products and services.
 However, many Brits believe at the point of ordering their package, they are signing up to a fixed monthly price for the life of their contract.
 Under Ofcom rules, broadband companies must set out annual price rise information in a clear and transparent way before a customer signs up to their service - rather than just in the small print.
 Furthermore, from June 2022, Ofcom has confirmed that broadband customers will receive (from their chosen supplier) a summary of the main terms and conditions of their contract before they sign up for a broadband service.
 The summary will also include an example of how any annual price increase will affect how much they pay each month.

 To improve protection for consumers from mid-contract price rises, broadband providers have to follow guidance rules laid down by Ofcom, the telecoms regulator.